-PageMill Press is a San Francisco Bay Area based publishing house which has been launched to serve the mental health, psychotherapy, and psychological research communities.
+PageMill Press is a San Francisco Bay Area based publishing house which has been launched to serve the mental health, psychotherapy, psychological research, spirituality, and spirituality of psychology communities.
 The mission of the press is a multi-disciplinary pursuit of transpersonal studies through research and the use of various psychological and spiritual perspectives.
 The Press aims to tackle the most challenging contemporary issues of modern living and global concerns by encouraging qualified scholars and writers to produce thoughtful and inspiring books.

-Our second title will be by the Rev. Shanon Sterringer, Ph.D., who is penning a memoir with the tentative title, Forbidden Grace: Hildegard von Bingen and A Modern Woman’s Call to the Catholic Priesthood.
+Our second title will be by the Rev. Shanon Sterringer, PhD, who is penning a memoir with the tentative title, Forbidden Grace: Hildegard von Bingen and A Modern Woman’s Call to the Catholic Priesthood.

-James Hagan, Ph.D., author of Diamonds of the Night: The Search for Spirit in Your Dreams, is a licensed psychologist (with a Jungian orientation) and an attorney.
+James Hagan, PhD, author of Diamonds of the Night: The Search for Spirit in Your Dreams, is a licensed psychologist (with a Jungian orientation) and an attorney.
 Jim is working on a new book for PMP on Jung and dreamwork based on new research in more obscure Jungian materials.
 And PMP will be reissuing his Diamonds book during 2021.

-Heather Waite, M.A. is working on a memoir for PMP based on her unusual life journey as an int'l model, and winner of many beauty pageants including being the former Miss Orange County.
-Heather has appeared in commercials and television shows and worked in the entertainment industry with her former partner Hugh Hefner.
-She is a certified substance abuse counselor (UCLA) and has a MA in psychology from Ryokan College.
+Heather Waite, MA is working on a memoir for PMP based on her unusual life journey as an int'l model, and winner of many beauty pageants including being the former Miss Orange County.
+She is a certified substance abuse counselor (UCLA) and holds an MA in psychology from Ryokan College.
 Carlisle has been her editor and publisher with two books, as she was the co-author of Moving from Fear to Courage: Transcendent Moments of Change in the Lives of Women and author of Calling California Home: A Lively Look at What it Means to Be a Californian (both published by Wildcat Canyon Press).
-And she is also doing the initial research on a book biography of Uncle Tom’s Cabin.

 The Rev. Carries Ives is a UUA minister and a spiritual director who is working on a memoir about her spiritual journey through cystic fibrosis and a double lung transplant.

 Then we will be doing a series of books which are biographies of books.
 Katherine Teesdale, MA is under contract to draft a manuscript based on months of research.
-Her bio of a book is for A Tree Grows in Brooklyn by Betty Smith, one of the 20th Century's most celebrated novels.
-And it has been in print for decades and sold millions of copies.
-That novel is currently being rediscovered by a whole new audience because of its themes around income inequality, class distinctions, race issues, and isolation.
+Her book bio is for A Tree Grows in Brooklyn by Betty Smith, one of the 20th Century's most celebrated novels.
 Mckenna Lloyd is working on writing a biography of The Grapes of Wrath by Steinbeck whose relevance for the issue of migration/immigration is self-evident.
-And, of course, we are on the hunt for a scholar to do a biography of The Varieties of Religious Experience by William James.
-That foundational book is high on our list of priorities and we are talking with various scholars about it.

 Finally, Dr. Robert Frager, a well published author, is producing a second book of Sufi talks for the Press.
 His first book Sufi Talks: Teachings of an American Sufi Sheikh was published by Quest Books in 2012.